AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Conclusion

 We introduce \gls{amber}, a novel method for iterative \glsreset{amg}\gls{amg} that combines a replay buffer of bootstrapped data with Message Passing Graph Neural Networks operating on intermediate meshes.
 At each step, \gls{amber} consumes the current mesh to predict a target resolution for the next one, allowing fine-grained adaptation to complex geometries. \gls{amber} generates high-quality adaptive meshes across six novel datasets spanning diverse and realistic $2$D and $3$D geometries, consistently outperforming supervised and reinforcement learning baselines.
 These results demonstrate the effectiveness of learning-based approaches in reducing manual meshing effort, contributing toward more efficient and scalable simulation workflows in engineering applications.
 Appendix \ref{app_sec:broader_impact} discusses the broader impact of our work.

 \textbf{Limitations and Future Work.} \gls{amber} predicts scalar-valued, piecewise-linear sizing fields, which limits expressiveness in scenarios requiring extreme variation in local mesh density, or anisotropic refinement.
 Predicting tensor-valued sizing fields or using higher-order polynomials is a promising direction for future work.
-Furthermore, we train a separate model for each dataset, although there may be a potential benefit to training a general-purpose model across all datasets.
+Furthermore, our experiments indicate that the same model can be trained on different datasets, showing that there is potential to train a general-purpose model across a vast amount of datasets.
 Lastly, assessing the performance of \gls{amber} directly through simulation error metrics on real-world scenarios is an interesting avenue for future research.

 \ifpreprint